 The 2017 - 2021 American Community Survey reports that 137,701 persons worked in Cambridge.
 The ACS figure includes all those employed in the city, including the self-employed, sole proprietors, and other categories of workers who are ineligible for unemployment compensation.

 Note that both these figures represent persons who work in Cambridge, not employed City residents.

-On average during the second quarter of 2020, according to the Massachusetts Executive Office of Labor and Workforce Development, 5,222 private business establishments paid unemployment tax for employees.
+On average during the first quarter of 2022, according to the Massachusetts Department of Unemployment Assistance, 5,619 private business establishments paid unemployment tax for employees.
 This figure does not include self-employed persons.

-During the second quarter of 2020, according to the Massachusetts Executive Office of Labor and Workforce Development, the average annual wage earned in Cambridge for a full time job was $177,871.
+During the first quarter of 2022, according to the Massachusetts Department of Unemployment Assistance, the average annual wage earned in Cambridge for a full time job was $177,871.